pingidentity/pingdirectory-go-client/configurationapi/docs/StatsdMonitoringEndpointResponse.md

 ### NewStatsdMonitoringEndpointResponse

-`func NewStatsdMonitoringEndpointResponse(id string, hostname string, serverPort int64, connectionType EnummonitoringEndpointConnectionTypeProp, enabled bool, ) *StatsdMonitoringEndpointResponse`
+`func NewStatsdMonitoringEndpointResponse(id string, schemas []EnumstatsdMonitoringEndpointSchemaUrn, hostname string, serverPort int64, connectionType EnummonitoringEndpointConnectionTypeProp, enabled bool, ) *StatsdMonitoringEndpointResponse`

 NewStatsdMonitoringEndpointResponse instantiates a new StatsdMonitoringEndpointResponse object This constructor will assign default values to properties that have it defined,